PowerDNS/draft-dnsop-nsec-ttl/draft-vandijk-dnsop-nsec-ttl.md

 This is updated to say:

-> o  The TTL value for any NSEC3 RR SHOULD be the same as the lesser of the MINIMUM field of the zone SOA RR and the TTL of the zone SOA RR itself.
+> o  The TTL value for any NSEC3 RR SHOULD be the lesser of the MINIMUM field of the zone SOA RR and the TTL of the zone SOA RR itself.

 ## No updates to RFC8198